3000-Year-Old

 population must have suddenly all become vegetarians, or determined (perhaps

-as part of their strange religious beliefs) that all animals housed demons since
+as part of their strange religious beliefs) that all animals housed demons,

-the numbers of charred carcasses suggests that every last four-legged animal
+since the numbers of charred carcasses suggests that every last four-legged

-of the day must have been slaughtered.
-What is most astounding is the ritual
+animal of the day must have been slaughtered.
+What is most astounding is the

-nature of the slaughter, because the right front foot of every animal was apparently
+ritual nature of the slaughter, because the right front foot of every animal

-forced into the animal’s mouth just after its death.
+was apparently forced into the animal’s mouth just before its death.

 Pooh Bah, co-author